Thinking about Radicality in Postmigrant Europe

 |Radical Diversity as Political Intervention: Some remarks on the works of Max Czollek and Sasha Marianna Salzmann||Moritz Schramm (Department for the Study of Culture, University of Southern Denmark)|

 |16:00-18:00||DE-HEIMATIZE IT!
 Notes on a radical articulation and staging of ‘postmigration’||Anne Ring Petersen (Department of Arts and Cultural Studies, University of Copenhagen)|

 |Panel with the four speakers & discussion with the audience|

 Everyone is welcome.

-If you wish to attend, please send an email to Sabine Dahl Nielsen before 20 April.
+If you wish to attend, please email Sabine Dahl Nielsen before 10 September.

-This research project and the symposium is supported by Novo Nordisk Foundation grant NNF19OC0053992.
+The research project Togetherness in Difference: Reimagining Identities, Histories and Communities through Art as well as the symposium is supported by Novo Nordisk Foundation grant NNF19OC0053992